containernetworking/cni/SPEC.md

 - Delete container from network
   - Parameters:
+    - **Version**.
+The version of CNI spec that the caller is using (container management system or the invoking plugin).
     - **Container ID**, as defined above.
     - **Network namespace path**, as defined above.
     - **Network configuration**, as defined above.
     - **Extra arguments**, as defined above.
     - **Name of the interface inside the container**, as defined above.

 The executable command-line API uses the type of network (see [Network Configuration](#network-configuration) below) as the name of the executable to invoke.
 It will then look for this executable in a list of predefined directories.
 Once found, it will invoke the executable using the following environment variables for argument passing:
+- `CNI_VERSION`:  [Semantic Version 2.0](http://semver.org) of CNI specification.
+This effectively versions the CNI_XXX environment variables.
 - `CNI_COMMAND`: indicates the desired operation; either `ADD` or `DEL`
 - `CNI_CONTAINERID`: Container ID
 - `CNI_NETNS`: Path to network namespace file